Nebraska Spousal Support Calculator

 What types of maintenance exist in Nebraska?

-Nebraska recognizes several types of maintenance:
+Nebraska recognizes three types of maintenance:

-• Temporary Maintenance: Paid during divorce proceedings
+• Temporary Maintenance: Paid during divorce proceedings, ends when decree is finalized

-• Rehabilitative Maintenance: For education/training to become self-supporting
+• Rehabilitative Maintenance: For education/training to become self-supporting (most common type)

-How is maintenance calculated in Nebraska?
+How is maintenance calculated in Nebraska under §42-365?

 How does marriage length affect maintenance in Nebraska?